LearningHub_header_Buffalo_CanalBoats_1800x564.jpg

 A National Treasure

-Built between 1817 and 1825, the original Erie Canal traversed 363 miles from Albany to Buffalo.
-It was the longest artificial waterway and the greatest public works project in North America.
+Built between 1817 and 1825, the original Erie Canal stretched 363 miles from Albany to Buffalo.
+At the time, it was the longest artificial waterway and the greatest public works project in North America.

-The canal put New York on the map as the Empire State—the leader in population, industry, and economic strength.
-It transformed New York City into the nation's principal seaport and opened the interior of North America to settlement.
+The canal put New York on the map as the Empire State—leading the nation in population, industry, and economic strength.
+It transformed New York City into the country's principal seaport and opened the interior of North America to settlement.

-Equally important, the Erie Canal became a central element forging our national identity.
-Built with a combination of vision, determination, ingenuity, and hard work, the Erie Canal solidified these central elements of our American character.
+Just as important, the Erie Canal helped shape our national identity.
+Built through vision, determination, ingenuity, and hard work, it embodied qualities that became hallmarks of the American character.

 DewittClinton_NYHistoricalSociety_270.jpg